-\If the HRO finds that the respondent engaged in behavior that violates this policy (or other Middlebury policies under investigation, as applicable), the JAO will, in accordance with sections applicable to staff, faculty and students, below, forward the case to the appropriate supervisory authority for the program at issue, who will assign a sanction or sanctions, and other actions as appropriate.
-See also the factors listed in Section (H), Sanction of the SMDVS policy.
+• If the HRO finds that the respondent engaged in behavior that violates this policy (or other Middlebury policies under investigation, as applicable), the DTC will, in accordance with sections applicable to staff, faculty, and students, below, forward the case to the appropriate supervisory authority for the program at issue, who will assign a sanction or sanctions, and other actions as appropriate.
+See also the factors considered in the issuance of sanctions as articulated in Section (H), Sanction of the SMDVS policy.